learnedsystems/SOSD/README.md

 #### Local setup

 If you'd like to run the benchmark locally, you need a machine with at least 16GiB of RAM and 50GiB of free disk space.
-We've included a `setup_anywhere.sh` script which installs the prerequistes on `apt` based systems (Debian, Ubuntu).
+We've included a `setup_anywhere.sh` script which installs the prerequisites on `apt` based systems (Debian, Ubuntu).
 To set it up, follow these steps:

 ```bash